 Cookie Dip Video Recipe

-How to make Christmas Cookie Dip
+How to make Christmas Cookie Dough Dip

 - Beat butter and cream cheese with an electric mixer until smooth and fluffy.
 You can always whip by hand if completely necessary, but I find that it takes so much longer and is harder to incorporate with the cream cheese.
 Plus, everyone likes to lick the beaters!